Time series classification with random convolution kernels: pooling operators and input representations matter: Experiments

 \section{Experiments}

 In this section, the performances of SelF-Rocket and Hydra + SelF-Rocket (concatenation of the features of Hydra and SelF-Rocket) are evaluated.
-We show that SelF-Rocket is as accurate as MultiRocket, despite the use of only one pooling operator at a time, and also has a relatively shorter classifier prediction time.
+We show that SelF-Rocket is as accurate as MultiRocket, despite the use of only one pooling operator at a time.
 We also investigate the influence of the main parameters of SelF-Rocket on its performance.